February four.

 not bad people.
 They want to show you that they're -that

 you're misinterpreting it.
+You

-You know, I also wonder under why
+know, I also

 Yule Brenner never wiped out Chariton Heston.
 They've